 When you add a nominee you give them permission to do things for you.

-- payment nominee can get your Centrelink payments for you.
+- a payment nominee can get your Centrelink payments for you.

-You can only nominate 1 person or organisation for each type.
+You can only nominate one person or organisation for each type.

 You can’t have a nominee and be a nominee for some else at the same time.